bcgov/wqbench/vignettes/Developer-instructions.md

 4. Review the *inst/template/template-data.xlsx* to confirm the edits came through and the template looks as expected.
     - Do not edit the file *inst/template/template-data.xlsx*.

+## Push and install the pacakge

+Finally, after all of the all of the updates are completed, push them to GitHub.
+Install the updated package with `devtools::install()`, or from GitHub with `devtools::install_github("bcgov/wqbench")`.